 Dr Scott-Crossley adds that: “The incidence of headaches and migraines tend to rise from puberty and peak around our thirties and forties, which is normally when we reach our prime economic productivity.”

 Dr Schabort explains how age affects headaches with regard to teeth: “As we get older the dentition does as well.
-Malalignments usually worsen with age and untreated bruxism prolongs the time that the jaw has undergone extreme pressures and damage.
+Malalignments usually worsen with age and untreated bruxism prolongs the time that the jaw has undergone extreme pressure and damage.
 Additionally, so with decay, where untreated decay may progress substantially over time to invade not only the tooth but also the surrounding bone.”

 What Are The Treatment Options?